 |aThe majority of parameter means determined in each study

-determined in each study had coefficients of variation between 20% and and CL/F and between 30% and 70% for Tmax.
+in each study had coefficients of variation between 20% and 40% for half-life and CL/F and between 30% and 70% for Tmax.
 The overall mean values were calculated from individual study means that were weighted based on the number of volunteers/patients in each study.
 The numbers in parentheses below each parameter bCarbamazepine, phenytoin, phenobarbital, and primidone have been shown to increase the apparent clearance of lamotrigine.
 Estrogen-containing oral contraceptives and other drugs, such as rifampin and protease inhibitors lopinavir/ritonavir and atazanavir/ritonavir, that induce lamotrigine glucuronidation have also been shown to increase the apparent clearance of lamotrigine [see DRUG INTERACTIONS].